Tooltip container

 Tumultuous opening

-The first session held in the spectacular new building took place on 8 October 1902 and only involved the lower chamber (the upper chamber still assembled in the National Museum).
+The first session held in the spectacular new building took place on 8 Oktober 1902 and only involved the lower chamber (the upper chamber still assembled in the National Museum).
 It was not a grand official occasion but the first debate was unusually lively.
 None other than deputy Barabás from the Independence Party took the word and (amnongst other things) claimed that the king only appeared in Hungary during maneouvres and when he wanted higher financial contributions, and that the wished to destroy the Hungarian nation.
 His speech and the ensueing debate led to loud disturbances, of a kind seldom seen on the former premises[a].

 Quote(s) from the novel